 2. Be as Direct as Possible

-Focus your feedback on the specific details (the big ones that matter), rather than all the other noise.
+Focus your constructive feedback on the specific details (the big ones that matter), rather than all the other noise.
 When you’re vague, it’s unclear exactly what the seller needs to improve or continue doing.

 For example, if there is an issue with a salesperson’s ability to take charge and guide the conversation in prospect meetings, be specific about why meetings aren’t going well.